64kramsystem/personal_notes/topics/linux_tools.md

 Quoting is not required.
 The shell used when running a string is the current one.
 The output is displayed serialized, but the execution is parallel!

+GNU Parallel does NOT imply `set -e` behavior - commands that fail will not cause parallel to exit with an error unless explicitly configured.

 ```sh
 ls -1 *.tar.* | parallel tar xvf      # if unspecified, the argument is automatically appended
 ls -1 | parallel zip -m {1}.zip {1}   # parameterized; can also use `{}`